yedits/aonsoku-fork/README.md

 ## Features

 ### Core Features
-- Modern web and desktop client for Subsonic-compatible servers
+- Modern web and desktop client for Navidrome servers
-- Support for Navidrome, Subsonic, and LMS servers
+- Support for Navidrome and LMS servers
 - Responsive design for all screen sizes
 - Dark/light theme support
 - Internet radio streaming